 - 25. NATO defines defence expenditures as including defence ministry budgets, pensions, peacekeeping or humanitarian operations, research and development costs2, financial assistance by one Ally to another, and expenditure on NATO infrastructure.
-Benefits to veterans or war damage repairs, as well as civil defence expenditures are excluded (NATO(b), 2017). - 26.
-The argument put forward in Assembly debate and in academic writings about the lack of clear definition of defence spending rests on the notion that reported figures from individual members across a range of organisations varies too much to make a clear assessment of who is spending what and how.
-For example, reports of national defence spending by NATO and the UN on the same member state vary significantly in 2013 the United Kingdom reported \$62.3bn to NATO and \$57.7bn to the UN (IISS, 2017).
-In addition, even within a reporting structure such as NATO's, Allies do not have consistent measures for reporting as the Defence and Security Committee learned on a visit to Turkey in 2013, funding is reported from both the Defence Ministry as well as the Under-Secretariat for Defence Industries, something not done by any other Ally and less than straightforward about what such a budget entails.
-The United States currently allocates approximately \$60 billion additional funds into the Overseas Contingency Operations budget; European Deterrence Initiative (EDI) funding is drawn from this sum.
+Benefits to veterans or war damage repairs, as well as civil defence expenditures are excluded (NATO, 2017b). - 26.
+The argument put forward in Assembly debates and in academic writings about the lack of clear definition of defence spending rests on the notion that reported figures from individual members across a range of organisations vary too much to make a clear assessment of who is spending what and how.
+For example, reports of national defence spending by NATO and the UN on the same member state can vary significantly in 2013 the United Kingdom reported USD 62.3 billion to NATO and USD 57.7 billion to the UN (IISS, 2017).
+(The United States currently allocates approximately USD 60 billion additional funds to the Overseas Contingency Operations budget; European Deterrence Initiative (EDI) funding is drawn from this sum.
 This finding is not found in US declared defence spending when calculating along the above parameters. - 27.
-Further complicating the issue is the fact there is no consistent measure of GDP either from the IMF to the World Bank to varying national measures, they all differ somewhat.
+Further complicating the issue is the fact there is no consistent measure of GDP either from the IMF to the World Bank to varying national measures, all broad-based GDP calculations differ from one another slightly.